code4it-dev/c4it-hugo/content/article/2023/top-5-string-performance-tips/index.md

 Let's see it as a plot.

-**Beware of the scale in the diagram!**: it's a Log10 scale, so you'd better have a look at the value displayed on the Y axis.
+**Beware of the scale in the diagram!**: it's a Log10 scale, so you'd better have a look at the value displayed on the Y-axis.

 ![StringBuilder vs Concatenation benchmark](./stringbuilder-vs-concatenation.png)